 No two Awanyu are alike; each overlay is the result of a unique artistic work.
 Although inspired on a basic design template, each of them is individually hand embossed and chiseled by a goldsmith artist.
 The smooth and open areas that remain between the motifs in low relief are carefully hammered-embossed adding a delicate texture.

 We do not know how many Awanyu were sold in their day.
 Those that have appeared for sale in recent decades could be counted on the fingers of one hand.

-Geo S. Parker wrote how this design came to his catalog;
+Geo S. Parker wrote in 1911 how this design came to his catalog;

 “Santa Fe New Mexico.
 Last winter the writer took a little trip thru the west.
 Among the stops made was at Santa Fe, New Mexico.
 This is certainly one of the cities worth visiting.
 It is claimed that the city is the oldest in the United States.
 History shows that the city was originally inhabited oy a very civilized race of Indians several hundred years ago.
 The Spaniards who controlled the territory hearing of the City, and of its richness in gold and silver and jewelry marched upon the City and captured it.
 It has for hundreds of years been practically a Spanish city and is today.